aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/worksheet-views/hiding-the-display-of-zero-values-in-the-worksheet/_index.md

 // Get First worksheet of the workbook const sheet = workbook.getWorksheets().get(0);

-// Hide the zero values in the sheet sheet.setDisplayZeros(false);
+// Hide zero values in the sheet sheet.setDisplayZeros(false);

 // Save the workbook